kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 The figure above shows how a typical compiled C program is executed in a commercial OS.

 1. `printf()` is invoked
-2. C library sees this and tells the OS
+2. C library sees this and sends the appropriate message to the OS (sends `write()` syscall)
+3. C library then takes the returned value by the `write()` syscall and passes it back to the user program

+Think of the library as the middleman that can